Aryan2601/BlockChain/README.md

 ![Screenshot from 2020-03-31 20-33-45](https://user-images.githubusercontent.com/56226813/78042021-1a7ae280-738f-11ea-977a-ca7d198f4ac5.png)

-## What Does a Block constitues of : :question:
+## What Does a Block constitues of : :question: :question:

 ![Screenshot from 2020-03-31 20-14-37](https://user-images.githubusercontent.com/56226813/78039971-69734880-738c-11ea-87f5-79267fa6753a.png)